 Dr. Ami Barakat uses the principles of Physiologic Dentistry when addressing the oral health and orthodontic needs of our patients.
-Physiologic dentistry goes beyond the appearance of the teeth, taking into account how the entire oral system is working, seeking to identify any disharmony or imbalance in the function of the teeth, gums and jaw joints.
+Physiologic dentistry, also known as neuromuscular dentistry, goes beyond the appearance of the teeth.
+It takes into account how the entire oral system is working, seeking to identify any disharmony or imbalance in the function of the teeth, gums and jaw joints.
 The goal of this comprehensive approach to the masticatory system is to provide an end result that is not only lasting but supports the overall physical well-being of the patient.

 What Is Physiologic Dentistry?